wedi/limit-login-countries/README.md

 ## Credits ##
+* Thanks to all users who [provide feedback](http://wordpress.org/support/plugin/limit-login-countries) for or [rate](http://wordpress.org/support/view/plugin-reviews/limit-login-countries) my plugin.
+* Thank you François-Xavier Bénard for founding [WP-Translations.org](http://wp-translations.org/) a great Community dedicated to globalize WordPress.
+* Thank you all translators on WP-Translations.org for helping to translate this plugin.
 * Kudos go out to the guys over at [*Maxmind*](https://www.maxmind.com/) for providing a lite version of their GeoIP database for free.
 * Same to [*Konstantin Kovshenin*](http://kovshenin.com/) who has written a [great tutorial on the WordPress Settings API](http://kovshenin.com/2012/the-wordpress-settings-api/) which helped me a lot while cleaning up the plugin for the public.
 * Give big hands to [sudar](http://sudarmuthu.com) for his [toolset for deploying WordPress plugins from GitHub](https://github.com/sudar/wp-plugin-in-github).
 A must have, when developing WordPress plugins on GitHub.